Is It Defamation of Character if It Is True?

 3. Based on your location, DoNotPay will immediately generate a formal demand letter on your behalf, with the most relevant state legislation regarding defamation.

-Simply said, that’s the whole story!
-You may expect to receive a carefully worded stop and desist letter in response to your cause almost immediately!
+You can expect to receive a carefully worded cease and desist letter almost immediately!

 What Else Can DoNotPay Do?

 Here’s a list of legal-related matters DoNotPay assists with:

 - Draft a confidentiality agreement